This is a picture of the House Trap in operation

 And the fabric is oil absorbing fabric

-The oil absorbing fabric is rolled tightly and inserted into the inner pipe down almost to the slots.
+The oil absorbing fabric is rolled tightly and inserted into the inner

 The trap uses two PVC tubes.
 The inner tube is an 11 inch long section of half inch schedule 40 PVC pipe.
 It has four 3/32" slot evenly distributed around the lower end.
 These slots are angled so that they move the water in a counter clockwise direction.
 The outer tube is 12 inches of one inch schedule 40 PVC pipe.
 The slots in the outer tube are the same as the inner slots except that they are at the top.
 You must cut them so that they also spin the water counterclockwise.

-All of the slots on both tubes are tangental to the inside circumference of the pipe and they are about 2 3/8" long on the outside tapering down to 1 1/2" on the inside.
+of the pipe and they are about 2 3/8" long on the outside tapering down

-Three slots are cut in the inner and outer pipes by raising a table saw blade into them.
+Three slots are cut in the inner and outer pipes by raising a table

 The slots were cut with a 5 1/2" inch diameter thin kerf saw blade which was raised into the tube.
 You cannot lower the tube into the blade as this will cause the tube to kick back at you.
 It is best if the tube is clamped to the fence of the table saw and the blade is raised into it.